 - experiencing an urge to urinate, but not passing any urine

 Less commonly, your child may experience leakage, especially when active or when sneezing.

 Bed-wetting occurs when a child cannot control his or her urination at night.
 It’s a type of dysfunction that can accompany overactive bladder but is usually unrelated to it.
-This problem is considered abnormal when it occurs in children older than 5 to 7.
-If this condition is accompanied by constipation and fecal accidents, it’s called dysfunctional voiding.
+Wetting at night is considered normal when it occurs in children through age 5.
+In older children, this condition is called dysfunctional voiding if it is accompanied by constipation and fecal accidents.

 There are several possible causes of OAB.
 Some causes vary based on a child’s age.
 For example, in children 4 to 5 years old, the cause may be:

 - change in routine, such as moving to a new city or having a new brother or sister in the house

 - forgetting to use the toilet because they are engaging in other activities